criipto/docs-old/how-to/set-up-custom-domain.md

 # Set Up a Custom Domain

-Your Criipto Verify tenant is initially set up with a tenant specific domain, for example acme-corp.criipto.id.
+Your Criipto Verify tenant is initially set up with a tenant specific domain for testing, for example acme-corp-test.criipto.id.
 This is the domain on which you applciations will send requests to Criipto.

-When as part of setting up you your tenant for production
+As part of setting up you your tenant for production you will need to setup a specific production domain.
+You may choose to just set up a new criipto.id domain, such as acme-corp.criipto.id, but alternatively you can set up domain of your own, for example login.acme-corp.com.

+The following describes how to use your own domain with Criipto Verify.

 ## Set up DNS CNAME record